murisi/L2/README.md

 Analogous transformations to the one for `$a1...aN` happen.

 ## Internal Representation
-After substituting out the syntactic sugar defined in the [invoke](#invoke), [jump](#jump), and [syntactic sugar](#syntactic-sugar) sections, we find that all L2 programs are just fragments where a fragment is either a symbol or a list of fragments.
-And furthermore, every symbol can be seen as a list of its characters so that for example `foo` becomes `(f o o)`.
+After substituting out the syntactic sugar defined in the [invoke](#invoke), [jump](#jump), and [syntactic sugar](#syntactic-sugar) sections, we find that all L2 programs are just fragments where a fragment is either a token or a list of fragments.
+And furthermore, every token can be seen as a list of its characters so that for example `foo` becomes `(f o o)`.
 The following functions that manipulate these fragments are not part of the L2 language and hence the compiler does not give references to them special treatment during compilation.
 However, when they are used in an L2 meta-program, undefined references to these functions are to be resolved by the compiler.

 ### `[lst x y b]`
 `y` must be a list and `b` a buffer.